-How to Get a Divorce without a Lawyer in Wisconsin
+How to Get a Divorce Without a Lawyer in Wisconsin

 You do not need a lawyer to file a divorce in Wisconsin.
-Filing a divorce without lawyer is called a ProSe Divorce.
+Filing a divorce without lawyer is called a Pro Se Divorce.
 If you have the time and emotional bandwidth to understand the court rules and procedures a DIY will save you money.

-What is a DIY or Do-It-Yourself Divorce?
+DIY or Do-It-Yourself Divorce

 A divorce can be filed either jointly (meaning both parties agree to end the marriage) or as an individual.
 In the case where you file for a divorce alone, you will have to arrange for the papers to be served to your spouse in an official capacity.
 This may seem arbitrary, but improper service will force the court to enforce proper service statues.
 This means in nearly all instances restarting the process from the beginning.

 Depending on how long you've been married and if you have children, the process can be relatively simple or extraordinarily complex.